What is Employee Lifecycle?

 Employee lifecycle refers to the various stages an employee goes through during their tenure with a company.
 Understanding the employee lifecycle is crucial for any employer who wants to create a positive work environment and maintain a healthy and productive workforce.

-In this article, we’ll provide a comprehensive guide to employee lifecycle and the different stages involved.
+In this article, we’ll provide a comprehensive guide to the employee lifecycle and the different stages involved.

-As mentioned earlier, employee lifecycle refers to the different stages an employee goes through during their time with a company.
-It includes the stages of recruitment, onboarding, development, retention, and separation.
+The lifecycle of an employee includes the stages of recruitment, onboarding, development, retention, and separation.
 Each stage is crucial in determining the overall success of an employee’s career within the organisation.